aquaris-dev/aquaris-dev.github.io/contribute.md

 ### Share your feedback

 Let us know if you like our work.
-Use the comment form on the [blog posts](/blog.html).
+Jump into our [Slack community](https://aquaris-dev.slack.com) or use the comment form on the [blog posts](/blog.html).

 ### Report bugs